Standard imsets for undirected and chain graphical models: Preliminaries

 The independence model induced by $u$ is denoted by

 \end{defn} It can be shown that the structure of conditional independence models induced by structural imsets depends only on the face lattice of $\cone(\mathcal{E}(N))$, not on each imset \cite{stu1994}.
 Therefore implications of conditional independence models induced by imsets correspond to those of faces of $\cone(\mathcal{E}(N))$.
-Next lemma, which is very useful for our proofs in later sections, follows from this fact.
+The next lemma, which is very useful for our proofs in later sections, follows from this fact. \begin{lem}[(Studen\'y \cite{stu2005})] For $u,u' \in\mathcal{S}(N)$,